solo-io/workshops/istio-basics/05-control-traffic.md

 net/http.(*conn).serve.func1(0xc000182aa0)
 ```

-Recall the `v2` of the `purchase-history` service adds some code to call the external service and requires the ability for the pod to connect to the external service during initialization.
-By default in Istio, the `istio-proxy` starts in pararrel with the application container (`purchase-history` here in our example) so it is possible that the application container reaches running before `istio-proxy` fully starts thus unable to connect to anything outside of the cluster.
+Recall the `v2` of the `purchase-history` service added some code to call the external service and requires the ability for the pod to connect to the external service during initialization.
+By default in Istio, the `istio-proxy` starts in parallel with the application container (`purchase-history` here in our example) so it is possible that the application container reaches running before `istio-proxy` fully starts thus unable to connect to anything outside of the cluster.

 How can we solve this problem and ensure the application container can connect to services outside of the cluster during the container start time?
 The `holdApplicationUntilProxyStarts` configuration is introduced in Istio to solve this problem.
 Let us add this configuration to the pod annotation of v2 of the `purchase-history` to use it: